-I am interested in solving problems that have environmental or societal importance, but as a professional I will work hard on any problem given to me.
-I have over 10 years of programming experience, and a wide understanding of computer science and electronic engineering.
-I am an expert in quickly prototyping full-stack solutions to complex problems.
+I am interested in solving problems that have environmental or societal importance, but as a professional with children to feed I will work hard on any problem given to me.
+I have over 15 years of programming experience, and a wide understanding of computer science and electronic engineering.
+I am an expert in quickly prototyping full-stack solutions to complex problems and a deep thinker in the broader context.
 I am always open to offers of contract work, with a preference for work-package based assignments.
 Please get in touch if you feel I may be of service to you.

-Technology For Good was founded in August 2016 to work on problems of social importance.
-It is a community interest company with an ethical mandate.
-We are currently at the early stages of forming relations and seeking funding for various project ideas.
+Technology for Good was founded in August 2016 to work on problems of social importance.
+It was a community interest company with an ethical mandate.

 "The Shed" is a makerspace at the School of Computing, University of Kent.
 The Shed provides a free space for students to make and build things.
 The Shed also engages with industry in providing solutions for technical projects that have significant computing, IoT, or hardware elements.
 In this part-time role I:

 I was a technical director of a small company that focused on building software, hardware, and mechanical solutions to internet oriented problems.
 Some specific projects:

 In this 3 month contract I analysed Holdiay Extra's PPC (Pay Per Click advertising) data and assisted with the data integration team in managing the company's data.
 Notable contributions: